5 Days In Maui

 Here are a few additional things to consider if you’ll be exploring Maui by car:

-- There really isn’t a need to rent a 4WD in Maui as you’ll be mostly driving on paved roads.
-The only exception is the 5-mile stretch of an unpaved road on HWY 31 on the south coast, where car rental companies prohibit 2WD access despite the fact that this unpaved road is usually just fine during dry periods.
+- There isn’t a need to rent a 4WD in Maui, as you’ll mostly drive on paved roads.
+The only exception is the 5-mile stretch of an unpaved road on HWY 31 on the south coast, where car rental companies prohibit 2WD access despite this unpaved road being usually just fine during dry periods.

 - Maui is quite a developed island and gets a lot of visitors.
 It even has proper stretches of highways in certain sections.
 Be prepared for traffic slowdowns around the “traffic light hubs” of the south coast resort area (both East and West Maui) and Paia.